Albert Muchka - Curator of History Collections/Senior Collections Manager

 His strong interest in early civilizations has resulted in over 30 tours led since 1985 to Egypt, Greece, Turkey, Jordan, Israel, China, and the Maya areas of Mexico, Guatemala, Honduras, and Belize.
 He has also participated in several museum expeditions to Montana, North Dakota, and Utah in search of dinosaurs.

-In addition to being the chief curator for the Museum’s former Temples, Tells, and Tombs exhibit, he has served as MPM coordinator for several major traveling exhibitions, including Cenote of Sacrifice (1987), The First Egyptians (1988), Quest for Immortality: Treasures of Ancient Egypt (2004), St. Peter and the Vatican (2006), Dead Sea Scrolls and the Bible (2010), Mummies of the World (2011) and Cleopatra: Search for the Last Queen of Egypt (2011/12).
+In addition to being the chief curator for the Museum’s Crossroad of Civilization exhibit and former Temples, Tells, and Tombs exhibit, he has served as MPM coordinator for several major traveling exhibitions, including Cenote of Sacrifice (1987), The First Egyptians (1988), Quest for Immortality: Treasures of Ancient Egypt (2004), St. Peter and the Vatican (2006), Dead Sea Scrolls and the Bible (2010), Mummies of the World (2011), Cleopatra: Search for the Last Queen of Egypt (2011/12) and Maya: Hidden Worlds Revealed (2018).

 Carter’s long-term research interest is the study of Egyptian mummification; he is Associate Director of the Akhmim Mummy Studies Consortium.